Medical Education (MSc)

-The second academic year you will attend modules on Evaluating Courses, Research Skills, Contemporary Issues, and underatke the Practical Teaching Project.
+The second academic year you will attend modules on Evaluating Courses, Research Skills, Contemporary Issues, and undertake the Practical Teaching Project.

 How will I be taught?

 The taught stage uses a wide range of approaches to learner support and development.
 Learning and teaching methods encompass a range of strategies and techniques to promote cooperative, purposeful learning.
 The teaching takes place during set days in Cardiff using a variety of group tasks and activities, facilitated by a dedicated team of experienced educational tutors.
-There is the opportunity for discussions, debates, instructor presentations, tutorials, case studies and peer interactions designed to enhance learning in addition to guided and independent study.
-Participation, collaboration and practical application are key features of the course, and you will be encouraged to try out new approaches to learning and teaching.
-Synthesising your knowledge and applying theory to practice within your own clinical teaching setting will be a central requirements of both formal assessments and formative work.
-Opportunities to develop your team working and collaboration skills will be available through tasks, activities and general engagement in debate and exploration with tutors and peers.
+There is the opportunity for discussion, debate, exploration and peer and tutor interactions designed to enhance learning in addition to guided and independent study.
+Practical application is a key feature of the course, and you will be encouraged to try out new approaches to learning and teaching throughout the programme.
+Synthesising your knowledge and applying theory to practice within your own clinical teaching setting will be a central requirement of both formal assessments and formative work.
+Opportunities to develop your team working and collaboration skills will be available through your tasks, activities and general engagement in debate and exploration with tutors and peers.
 The dissertation stage involves a supervised independent project, negotiated with the programme faculty and supervisor.